WHAT IS THE GOSPEL?

 Evangelical Free Church of America Statement of Faith.
 Adopted by the EFCA National Conference on June 26, 2008.

-Once a quarter we take time during both of our morning worship services to celebrate Communion together.
+Every other month we take time during both of our morning worship services to celebrate Communion together.
 The Bible teaches that sharing in Communion (also called the Lord's Supper) is an opportunity to be reminded of what Jesus Christ has done for us through his sacrificial death.
-At E-Free Bemidji we practice something called open communion.
+At E-Free Bemidji, we practice something called open communion.
 This means that we invite anyone who has placed their faith in Jesus Christ to celebrate and remember with us in Communion.

 We believe that all Christians should be baptized.
 We don't believe that the Bible teaches that baptism saves us from our sins or that baptism is necessary for salvation.
 Baptism is an act of obedience to Christ and is a public profession of faith and declaration of a Christian's identification with him.
 We believe that baptism by immersion best reflects the historical practice and theological meaning of baptism as taught in the New Testament.

 We believe that it is important for Christians to identify themselves with their local church through membership.
-To find out more about what church membership entails, we encourage you to:
+To find out more about what church membership entails, download our Membership Handbook.